swevans/thread.js/README.md

 ## Under the Hood
 For those who already understand Web Workers, here a few details about how Thread.js works.
 ###### Worker Types:
-* Thread.js uses <a href="http://www.html5rocks.com/en/tutorials/workers/basics/#toc-inlineworkers">inline workers</a> whenever possible.
+* Thread.js uses <a target="_blank" href="http://www.html5rocks.com/en/tutorials/workers/basics/#toc-inlineworkers">inline workers</a> whenever possible.
 IE10 is the only known browser that does not support inline workers.
-* Thread.js currently uses the web worker API <a href="https://developer.mozilla.org/en-US/docs/Web/API/WorkerGlobalScope/importScripts">importScripts</a> function to load scripts in a thread.
+* Thread.js currently uses the web worker API <a target="_blank" href="https://developer.mozilla.org/en-US/docs/Web/API/WorkerGlobalScope/importScripts">importScripts</a> function to load scripts in a thread.
 This limits non-inline workers and script importing to the same origin.

 ###### Max Workers:
 * Thread.js uses the navigator.hardwareConcurrency to determine the maximum number of workers allowed.
 Thread.js enforces a default minimum number of 4 workers and a max of 16.
 Any number of thread instances can be created, but they will queue until more workers become available.
 You can override this setting with the threadjs.maxWorkers property.